magma-labs/BrightCoders/module-01/week-02/day-01/03-Web layout programming.md

 # Web Layout Programming

-You will start working on your sprint tickets and start working on them using HTML and CSS.
+You will start working on your sprint tickets using HTML and CSS.
 Yo must publish your code to your git repository.

 Do not forget to keep updated your SCRUM Board (Backlog, To Do, In progress, Blocked, Code Review, Ready for QA, Done)